beameio/beame-insta-ssl/README.md

 ## ... but this is already done by ngrok, Let's Encrypt, and ___your service here___!?

-Yes but you have to either: pay for the SSL certificate, pay for premium tunneling services, get your SSL terminated for you (which is...not very secure), and/or reconfigure your DNS if you are using free certs.
+Yes, but you have to either: pay for the SSL certificate, pay for premium tunneling services, get your SSL terminated for you (which is...not very secure), and/or reconfigure your DNS if you are using free certs.

 With beame-insta-ssl, you get both free _and_ secure communications.
+Did we mention, it's ridiculously easy to use? :-)

 ## Who is beame-insta-ssl for?